 Audio description devices provide supplemental audio information and narration at certain attractions.
-They’re available at Guest Relations when you first arrive at the park at no charge, although you do have to place a $25 deposit which will be refunded to you once you return the device.
+They’re free at Guest Relations when you first arrive at the park, although you do have to leave a $25 deposit which will be refunded when you return the device.

-A number of braille guidebooks are also available for each theme park, attraction, and multiple restaurants.
-There are a limited number of these available to rent if you prefer, and they also require a $25 refundable deposit.
+Braille guidebooks are also available at each theme park, attraction and multiple restaurants.
+There are a limited number available to rent and they also require a $25 refundable deposit.

 ADHD / Behavioral / Attention

-For children with ADHD, preparation and practice beforehand can go a long way in helping them enjoy the day.
-In the days and weeks leading up to the trip, it can be helpful to:
+For children with ADHD, preparation and practice beforehand can go a long way in helping them enjoy their Disney days.
+Before the trip, it can be helpful to: